Doctor insights on:

 - How long after having your wisdom teeth pulled can you go back to work?

-- How long before i can go back to work after a tummy tuck?
+- How long should i wait to go back to work after a shoulder reconstruction?